tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 Explain to students that there are several ways to retrieve data for sentiment analysis, such as web scraping, manual corpus creation from document digitization, document transformations (e.g., from PDF, word processors, or spreadsheets to raw text) and using APIs.
 Among these data-retrieval mechanisms, APIs is one of the most used, so in this activity, students will learn how to retrieve news articles using the [News API](https://newsapi.org/) and its [Python library](https://newsapi.org/docs/client-libraries/python).

-Open the [News API](https://newsapi.org/) website and explain that it's an easy-to-use API that returns JSON metadata for headlines and articles that are live all over the web right now, so the results retrieved at this moment could be different from the results retrieved in 20 minutes.
+Open the [News API](https://newsapi.org/) website, and explain that it is an easy-to-use API that returns JSON metadata for headlines and articles that are live on the web, so results retrieved at this moment could be different from results retrieved in 20 minutes.

 Slack out the News API web address to students (https://newsapi.org/) and ask them to create an account by clicking on the "Get API Key" button on the upper right corner.